Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Application to Multimodal Data

 with features given in Table~\ref{tab:feat}.

-For the shape parameter $\sigma$ we observe a better validation performance when only including a few structured predictors.
-As for the mode we include the room type as linear (dummy-)effects and a tensor product spline.
-Further model specifications and test results are given in Appendix.
+For the scale parameter $\sigma$ we observe a better validation performance when only including a few structured predictors.
+As for the mean we include the room type as linear (dummy-)effects and a tensor product spline for location.
+Further model specifications and test results are given in Supplementary Material~D.

-\paragraph{Results} Results suggest that structured effects are the main driving factor in our model.
+\emph{Results}.
+Results suggest that structured effects are the main driving factor in our model.
 As images and descriptions are rather noisy in this data set, this result is not surprising.
-We observe a strong location effect on the price of apartments.
-As shown in Figure~\ref{munich}, the more expensive apartments are located in the center of Munich, close to the English garden or in more prestigious areas.
+We observe a strong spatial effect of the geographic location on the log price of apartments.
+As shown in Figure~\ref{munich}, the more expensive apartments are located in the center of Munich, close to the English garden, or in rather prestigious areas.
 Relative to a typical apartment in Munich, the price for an apartment in the central part of Munich can, e.g., be up to 1.4 times more expensive, while a comparable apartment in, e.g., the south might cost only 60\% of the average room.
-The partial effect of the latent feature learned via the images and texts is only slightly correlated with the outcome.
-The effect of remaining structured non-linear effects are visualized in Figure~\ref{peplots}.
-Here the number of reviews per month has the potential highest impact with an increasing partial multiplicative effect of up to 6 times the mode apartment price.
+The partial effect of the latent feature learned via the images and texts is only slightly correlated with the response.
+The multiplicative effect of remaining structured non-linear effects on the mean prices are visualized in Figure~\ref{peplots}.
+Here the number of accommodated people has the potentially highest impact with a tent-shaped partial multiplicative effect of over two times the average apartment price at $10$ accommodated people.
+The effects for $\eta_\sigma$ can be found in Table~2 and Figure~3 in the Supplementary Material.

+We also compare different model specifications of $\eta_\mu$ based on the correlation of predicted and true price values on train and test set.
+Table~\ref{tab:compOZ} compares the model with full information as given in Table~\ref{tab:feat} (Full), with and without orthogonalization (w/o OZ), with a model containing only structured effects (Structured), a model with structured effects and one DNN for the tabular data $u_3$ (Structured + DNN), a model with structured effects, DNN and text embedding (Structured + DNN + Texts) as well as a CNN where only the images are used (Images only).
+We here also find that the structured model part contributes the most, but adding the image information can help---however only when orthogonalized w.r.t. the structured effects.